s-Nick/oneAPI-spec/source/elements/oneMath/source/architecture/api_design.inc.rst

 .. note::
-        :ref:`onemkl_appendix` may contain other API design decisions or recommendations that may be of use to the general developer of oneMKL, but which may not necessarily be part of the oneMKL specification.
+        :ref:`onemath_appendix` may contain other API design decisions or recommendations that may be of use to the general developer of oneMath, but which may not necessarily be part of the oneMath specification.